duken72/codingForDummies/cppFD/README.md

 Sources: [geeksforgeeks1](https://www.geeksforgeeks.org/smart-pointers-cpp/), [geeksforgeeks2](https://www.geeksforgeeks.org/auto_ptr-unique_ptr-shared_ptr-weak_ptr-2/).

 As we’ve known, unconscious not deallocating a pointer causes a memory leak that may lead to crash of the program.
-For languages with **Garbage Collection Mechanisms** to smartly deallocate unused memory, like Java and C#, programmers don't have to worry about any memory leak.
+For languages with **Garbage Collection Mechanisms** to smartly deallocate unused memory, like Java and C#, programmers don't have to worry about memory leak.
 C++11 comes up with its own mechanism: Smart Pointer.
 When the object is destroyed, it frees the memory as well.

 With `#include <memory>`: